Serer religion: Marriage

 Courting for a wife is permitted but with boundaries.
 Women are given respect and honour in Serer religion.
 The woman must not be dishonoured or engaged in a physical relationship until after she has been married.
 When a man desires a woman, the man provides the woman gifts as a mark of interest.
 If the woman and her family accept, this then becomes an implied contract that she should therefore not court or accept gifts from another man whose aim is to court her.

 The Serer are an ethnoreligious group and nation, and forbids interfaith, interethnic and interracial marriages, and often marry amongst themselves for religious and cultural reasons―especially those who practice the faith.

+The practice of endogamy as mandated by A ƭat Roog and Serer culture is strongly adhered to.
+Anthropologist and senior lecturer in Social and Cultural Anthropology, Dr Pauline Aligwekwe notes that:

+"Endogamy of cast had more of a peculiar character.
+It was normally practiced in order to satisfy what was described as the "pride and the safety" of the purity of blood of the group.
+Endogamy within kinship group or even within a lineage was also given similar reasons.
+The Peuhl and the Serer of Senegal are typical examples of where kinship endogamy was practiced."

 There are however, Serers who marry into the other Senegambian ethnic groups and faiths, but most often, they are either non-practicing Serers or have converted to the Abrahamic religions.
 In Serer tradition, banishment and disinheritance are just some of the punishments that could be levied on a Serer for marrying out.
 The Serer-Noon (a subgroup within the Serer ethnic group) adhere strongly to these teachings.
 Described by David Boilat in his Sketches of Senegal (1853) as "the most beautiful black people... tall and beautiful posture... who are always well dressed, very strong and independent", the Serer-Noon are ultra-conservative and rarely marry out.
 They only tend to marry amongst themselves or with other Serers.
 In Serer society, marriage alliances are also formed between the Serer maternal and paternal clans.
 The "tokoor", the head of a Serer matriclan - who is usually the oldest male, tend to arrange marriages.
 For more on that, see Serer maternal clans.